How to develop transferable skills while studying for a PhD

 If you’ve not yet had a chance to write anything other than sections of your thesis, it’s worth looking at opportunities to do so.
 Is there a student-run journal at your institution?
 You could write a short article for LinkedIn, or an academic blog in your area, or pitch something to a news organisation, like The Conversation.
 (If that’s of interest, take a look here.)

-What transferable skills can I develop through presenting my work?
+What transferable skills can you develop through presenting your work?

 As a PhD student, you will almost certainly be asked to present your work.
 It might be to a panel of advisers, to a departmental seminar or at a conference.
 Wherever it is, you are developing presentation skills.
 You can explain a complex subject in a clear way, for a variety of audiences.
 You can put together a slideshow, or a poster, using graphics and text together to communicate your ideas in an appealing and well-structured manner.